NoMan2000/oopPHP/readme.md

 - [Composer](https://getcomposer.org/)
 - [PHPStorm](https://www.jetbrains.com/phpstorm/)

+Make sure to run this command, unless you have a previous key from Git or some other source.

+`ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`

 VirtualBox is a Virtual Machine host that allows you to setup different operating system.
 This is important since it allows you to configure a development environment that mirrors a production environment.

 Vagrant is a set of directives that installs software into a virtual machine.